sameer240704/JobFu_Bournvita_Smugglers_100xEngineers-Buildathon/README.md

 - **AI Summary Generation**:
   - `summary_extractor.py` uses Llama 3 8B (8192 context) to create a detailed summary for each candidate, stored in `candidate_summaries/`.

 ---

+## 🗃️ Database Architecture

+### Supabase (User Authentication)

+- **Supabase** is used for handling user authentication, specifically Google authentication.
+- All user authentication data (registration, login, profiles) is securely managed by Supabase.

+### MongoDB (Candidate Data, History, and More)

+- **MongoDB** is used to store all application data except authentication, including:
+  - Candidate data
+  - Candidate search and comparison history
+  - Extracted LinkedIn data
+  - Extracted GitHub data
+  - Any other relevant data related to candidates or application state

+---